zocky/tunecraft/tunecraft.md

 will give us four quarters in the first measure and 2 half-notes in the second.
 You can use the additional constructs below to change how the measure is divided between notes.

 ### Grouping `()`
 You can use brackets `()` to group notes.
-Each group takes up one unit of time, i.e. the same as an ungrouped note.
+Each group takes up one share of time, i.e. the same as an ungrouped note.

 ````
 [ (1 1) 1 | (1 1 1) 1 ]